cppdvlblnk/clojure-test-fenton/README.md

   that you come across.

 <h3>3.
-As mentined Data model for this problem is a json file and it's available in this repo.</h3>
+As mentined Data model for this problem is a json file and it's
+available in this repo.</h3>

 <h3>4.
-Use this repo to solve and post your answer in a branch of your own.
+Use this repo to solve and post your answer in a branch of your
+own.
 Name the branch with your name.</h3>

+Run the following from the project root, where the last argument is the height you are looking for:

+clojure -M -m app.core -h 142